· 28 May 2019 ·

 Raging Ruler Requires Runaway’s Rapid Return, Repentance is, and always has been, a fiction based on a contrivance.
 What took place between Bess and me at the Great House in Bristol was not a dressing-down, but a private meeting of minds, followed by a little masquerade staged for Burghley’s benefit.
 To calm his jangled nerves, the Queen and I played parts in a scene consisting of a bowed head over a bent knee, a wrist gently slapped, an apology made and accepted, a hand extended and kissed.
 A performance à deux for an audience of one.

 It is true that Her Majesty was not most happy when I went AWOL, but at least she understood why I did it.
-Burghley the parvenu peer never had the slightest grasp of the obligations of honour required by the birthright of nobility.
+Burghley the parvenu peer never had the slightest grasp of the obligations of honour that came with the birthright of nobility.
 Blood will tell.
-There are still times when I regret not exposing his corruption in the Spanish trade deal, but the man was far too cunning to leave me with any way to prove what I knew.
+I still have occasional moments when I regret not exposing the Lord Treasurer’s corruption in the Spanish trade deal, but the man was far too cunning to leave me with any way to prove what I knew.
 His entire career was an exercise in covering his tracks, making the record, his record, look good.
-It wouldn’t have gotten me Anne’s dowry in any case.
-(Don’t ask.)
-And for all that I disliked him and detested his methods, I wasn’t heartless enough to denounce the beloved father of my guileless young wife.
-I’m sure he knew that, and relied on it.
+Whistle-blowing wouldn’t have procured Anne’s dowry in any case.
+(Don’t even ask.)
+And for all that I loathed his hypocrisy and detested his methods, I wasn’t heartless enough to denounce the beloved father of my guileless young wife.
+I’m sure he knew that, and relied upon it.

-My Flanders trip was important for a lot of reasons, but when I look back on it from this distance, what matters most is that it was the harbinger of Italy, the catalyst.
+My Flanders trip was an important if indirect input into what would become the history plays, but when I look back on it now from this temporal distance, what matters most is that it was the harbinger of Italy.
+The catalyst.
 If I hadn’t first gone to Flanders without Elizabeth’s permission, I doubt I’d have ever gone to Italy with it.
 As I talked with her at Bristol – describing my journey, offering opinions, answering her questions, making her laugh with a couple of slightly tall tales – the scales fell from her eyes.
-She could finally see what I had known for a long time: I needed a change, a temporary reprieve from my own life.
+She could finally see what I had known for a long time: I needed a change, a reprieve from my own life.